nisheed2440/ng2-amp-dash/README.md

 **amp-dash** is an [Angular 2](http://www.angular.io) component that types.
 Enter in any string, and watch it type at the speed you've set, backspace what it's typed, and begin a new sentence for however many strings you've set.

-**amp-dash** was inspired by [SapientRazorfish](http://www.sapientrazorfish.com) logo and created to be used to follow brand guidelines.
+**amp-dash** was inspired by the [SapientRazorfish](http://www.sapientrazorfish.com) logo and created to be used to follow the brand guidelines.

 ---